 - Add the batter to your piping bag with a Wilton 1A circle piping tip added.
 You may find it easier to pop the piping bag into a pint glass, fold down the sides and then add the batter, so it doesn't get too messy!

 - Set aside to settle for about 45 minutes at room temperature.
 Once the macarons have a "skin" on them, i.e. you can drag your finger over the top and they are not wet, they are ready to be baked.
+Noted that if they do not dry easily you can heat your oven to the lowest setting and, leaving the door open, place them in the oven until dry.

 - Set your oven to 130°C Fan/150°C/300°F/Gas Mark 2.

 - Bake for 17 minutes.
 The macarons are ready when they have risen a little and developed "feet", they no longer feel tacky on the top and they are no longer stuck to the greaseproof paper.
-If you find one of these elements has not occurred, leave to bake for another couple of minutes, but be careful as they will quickly overbake.
+If you find one of these elements has not occurred, leave them to bake for another couple of minutes, but be careful as they will quickly overbake.

 - Leave your macarons to dry in your tin for 10-15 minutes then remove them to a cooling rack.